deeplearning4j/deeplearning4j/mnist-for-beginners.md

 ![Alt text](./img/mlp_mnist_single_layer_example_results.png)

-**Accuracy** - The percentage of MNIST images that were correctly identified by our model.
+**Accuracy** - The percentage of MNIST images that were correctly identified by our model. <br>
-**Precision** - The number of true positives divided by the number of true positives and false positives.
+**Precision** - The number of true positives divided by the number of true positives and false positives. <br>
-**Recall** - The number of true positives divided by the number of true positives and the number of false negatives.
+**Recall** - The number of true positives divided by the number of true positives and the number of false negatives. <br>
 **F1 Score** - Weighted average of **precision** and **recall**.

 **Accuracy** measures the model overall.